superturboryan/SoundCloud-Swift/README.md

 let likedTracks = try await sc.getMyLikedTracks()
 ```

+## Example apps
+This package is used by the third-party SoundCloud watchOS app _WatchCloud_, check it out on the App Store: https://apps.apple.com/us/app/watchcloud/id6466678799 📲

 ## Requirements
 SoundCloud requires apps to be registered in order to access their public API.
 See [terms of use](https://developers.soundcloud.com/docs/api/terms-of-use)